Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 browseVignettes("xcms")
 ```

-Vignettes are long explanations and demo's of a package.
-Commonly a vignette contains examples and a workflow that shows how the package can be used and which (research) questions can be adressed with the functions and datasets in the package.
+Vignettes are long explanations and demos of a package.
+Commonly, a vignette contains examples and a workflow that shows how the package can be used and which (research) questions can be adressed with the functions and datasets in the package.
 It usually is a good place to start for examples.
 It also shows the so-called dependence of a package: it explains which other packages you would need and how the data should look to be able to work with the package the vignette belongs to.

 ### Getting Help for R functions and packages